-Lavender Hill For Me is a group of residents working to support Lavender Hill, a neighbourhood of shops, restaurants and small businesses in Battersea.
+Lavender Hill For Me is a community website working to support Lavender Hill, a neighbourhood of shops, restaurants and small businesses in Battersea.
 We have no particular political affiliation, but work to promote the street and support development that can improve Lavender Hill and its immediate surroundings.
 We therefore take a keen interest in projects and developments that could make the street a more welcoming environment, and help local businesses thrive.
-We’re an open group of residents and traders – there’s no formal membership structure or charitable status, the common theme is is an interest in our local area and a willingness to get involved.

 In case you’re wondering, our name Lavender Hill for Me alludes to the refrain in Lavender Hill, a celebrated (but little known) 1968 song by The Kinks.